-- a.
-Access Control devices shall be approved (in accordance with the project procedure) for each individual application.
-Access control gates are the preferred method. - b.
+- b.
 Use only the minimum number of bollards required for access control. - 1.
-Bollards shall not present a hazard when removed. - 2.
-Bollards shall be the UMCP standard breakable or removable bollard (Reference SECTION 2 SITE STANDARDS). - c.
+Bollards shall not present a hazard when removed. - Bollards shall be the UMCP standard breakable or removable bollard (Reference SECTION 2 SITE STANDARDS). - c.
 Each Access Control device shall have a simple and uniform method of operation.
 No more than one (1) locking method shall be provided on each Access Control Device.
 Locks and keyways shall be "UMCP FD-1." - d.
 Any swinging gate shall swing in the direction of entry or in both directions. - e.
 No more than one (1) Access Control may be provided for any Fire Lane or combination of fire lanes to a building or building complex. - 10.
 Fire Protection Water Supply - a.
 Sufficient numbers and types of Fire Lanes shall exist to deliver the amount of water required by calculated fire flow demand to the building, building complex, or hazard. - b.
 Fire Hydrants shall be located on Fire Lanes as required by this section. - Fire Lanes shall be arranged so that the distance from Fire Hydrants to buildings is minimal, but not more than one hundred (100)feet for the first hydrant (primary) and four hundred (400) feet for the second hydrant (secondary).